Peu Sousa: Suicide

 Sousa began to struggle with depression during his final years.
-On May 5, 2013, after a discussion with his wife, she left their house in Itapoã with their two children; after returning, she found Sousa hanging from their bedroom ceiling with a belt around his neck.
+On May 5, 2013, he and his wife had a falling-out after which she left their home in Itapoã with their two children; upon returning, she found Sousa hanging from their bedroom ceiling with a belt around his neck.
 The police ruled his death as a suicide.
-Sousa's brother Lahiri Galvão, however, claimed on an interview that he found "very unlikely" that he was driven to suicide merely because of the argument with his wife, and his former Nove Mil Anjos bandmate Champignon (who himself committed suicide four months after Sousa) stated that "for a while, Peu had lost his faith in life".
-Junior Lima and Pitty later made statements on his death and gave their condolences.
+Sousa's brother Lahiri Galvão, however, claimed in an interview that he found it "very unlikely" that Peu was driven to suicide merely because of the argument he'd had with his wife, while his former Nove Mil Anjos bandmate Champignon (who himself committed suicide four months after Sousa) stated that "for a while, Peu had lost his faith in life".
+Junior Lima and Pitty subsequently made statements on the guitarist's passing and offered condolences.